darvesh/drvsh/README.md

-# mkr/bin
+# Memochō

 A lightweight pastebin/hastebin alternative with no hard frontend JS dependency.
+Fork of [mkr/bin](https://github.com/MKRhere/bin).

 ## Starting the app